MIB submission process¶

 Submit new MIB file¶

-An alternative way of adding MIBs to the MIB server is to create an issue in the https://github.com/pysnmp/mibs repository, attaching the files and information about the vendor.
+In case you want to add a new MIB file to the MIB server, create an issue in the https://github.com/pysnmp/mibs repository, attaching the files and information about the vendor.

 Update your instance of SC4SNMP with the newest MIB server¶

-But, if you want to use the newest MIB server right after it is released, you can do it manually using the values.
+Usually SC4SNMP is released with the newest version of MIB server every time the new MIB files are added.
+But, if you want to use the newest MIB server right after it is released, you can do it manually using the configuration file.

 -